-Simultaneous use of the JWST MIRI imager and the Medium Resolution Spectrometer (MRS) is offered for all observations where the MRS is the primary observing mode.
+Simultaneous use of the JWST MIRI imager and the medium resolution spectrometer (MRS) modes is offered for all observations where the MRS is the primary observing mode.
 Astrometry of stars in the imager field will result in more accurate data cube construction.

 Since the MIRI MRS has an extremely small field of view, its absolute astrometric solution cannot always be tied to an external reference frame using MRS data alone.
 If data are taken without a prior target acquisition observation (for instance, when mapping an extended diffuse source) the absolute astrometry of a given visit may be in error by 0.5" or more.
 This poses a challenge to combining exposures across multiple different visits, and also for comparing source locations against extant multi-wavelength data.
 The simultaneous imaging mode helps to alleviate this problem by obtaining data across the much larger MIRI imaging field of view that can be used offline (in combination with the well-known relation between the imaging and MRS fields) to improve the astrometric solution of individual MRS exposures by cross-matching multiple sources in the imaging field against known catalog positions.